Carpal Tunnel Syndrome (CTS)

 Carpal Tunnel Syndrome Wrist Braces & Supports

-Medical wrist braces like the ManuTrain and the ManuLoc are perfect for both everyday conservative and post-operative care, making them ideal for anyone suffering from Carpal Tunnel Syndrome, regardless of their stage.
+Medical wrist braces like the ManuTrain and the ManuLoc are perfect for everyday conservative and post-operative care, making them ideal for anyone suffering from Carpal Tunnel Syndrome, regardless of stage.

-The ManuTrain Wrist Support features a removable plastic stay, running along the underside of the wrist, which can help provide greater stability to the wrist when needed.
+The ManuTrain Wrist Support features a stay running along the underside of the wrist, which helps provide greater stability to the wrist.
 This stay can be used to further prevent wrist movement, without full immobilisation.
-An additional velcro strap can be used to further enhance the stabilisation and compressive effect of the ManuTrain.
+An additional Velcro strap can be used to further enhance the stabilisation and compressive effect of the ManuTrain.

-Unlike the ManuLoc (below), two contoured gel massage pads are featured in the ManuTrain.
-These gel pads help to relieve strain and pressure off the nerves and blood vessels in the wrist.
+Unlike the ManuLoc, the ManuTrain features two contoured gel massage pads.
+These gel pads help relieve strain and pressure on the nerves and blood vessels in the wrist.

-This allows the soft tissue to heal and greatly reduces swelling.
+The ManuLoc wrist brace, with its lightweight splint stays and anatomic contour, stabilises the wrist and relieves pressure on the median nerves.
+This allows the soft tissue to heal and significantly reduces swelling.
 The brace effectively immobilises the joint and prevents further irritation of the inflamed or damaged tissue.

-In most cases the ManuTrain Wrist support would provide adequate pain relief.
-If you have severe symptoms and require the brace to minimise movement we would recommend the ManuLoc.
+In most cases, the ManuTrain Wrist support would provide adequate pain relief.
+If you have severe symptoms and require the brace to minimise movement, we recommend the ManuLoc.